How to comply with the EUDR: A step-by-step guide (Updated Nov 2025)

 • Coolset automates supplier data collection, risk checks, and DDS submissions in one EUDR-ready platform.

 The EU Deforestation Regulation (EUDR) is a law designed to ensure that certain commodities placed on or exported from the EU market are deforestation-free.
-This means that companies must ensure their products are not linked to deforestation or forest degradation after December 31, 2020, and that they comply with local laws in their countries of origin.
+This means that companies must ensure their products are not linked to deforestation or forest degradation.
+While the current legal enforcement date remains 30 December 2025, the European Parliament has now voted in favour of a 12‑month delay.
+If adopted in the final legal text, the new application dates would be:

 {{custom-cta}}